Sample Size Calculator

-In A/B testing, it is highly recommended to calculate your visitor sample size before testing.
-This advice comes from old-fashioned industries (agriculture, pharmaceutical…) where it’s important to know your confidence level because it will define the cost of the experiment that we are looking to keep as low as possible.
+With A/B testing, it is highly recommended to calculate a sample size before testing.
+This advice comes from old-fashioned industries (agriculture, pharmaceutical…) where it’s important to know your confidence level because it will define the experiment costs that we are looking to keep as low as possible.

 This is what sample size calculators are used for.
 You are asked for the current success rate (conversion rate) and the size of the minimum effect to be measured.
 The result of the calculation is the size of the sample needed to conclude from such an experiment.

 This transposes badly in the “digital area” for three main reasons:

 - Measuring conversions costs nothing (unlike in the industry).